The Bankrate promise

 Inflation and housing

-However, one of the Fed’s goals is to try to control inflation and keep it at a steady, low rate.
+However, one of the Federal Reserve’s goals is to try to control inflation and keep it at a steady, low rate.
 As we’ve seen in recent months, if inflation rises significantly, the Fed might increase the federal funds rate to reduce the money supply and reduce the inflation rate.
 This increase in the federal funds rate can cause mortgage rates to rise — and rising mortgage rates can decrease home buying demand, leading to a fall in home prices.

-Current interest rates
+Mortgage interest rates

 Current mortgage interest rates, which are impacted by the federal funds rate and other market rates, influence the price of housing.